pactflow/docs.pactflow.io/website/docs/docs/on-premises/authentication/saml.md

 title: SAML
 ---

+## Configuration

+A SAML provider is configured by a set of environment variables prefixed with `PACTFLOW_SAML_`.
+See the [SAML](/docs/on-premises/environment-variables#saml-authentication) section of the environment variables page for the full list.

+## Callback URL

+The callback URL is `https://<your Pactflow host>/auth/saml/callback`

 ## Metadata URL

-Once deployed, the Pactflow SAML service provider metadata URL is available at `https://<your Pactflow host>/auth/saml/metadata`.
+The Pactflow SAML service provider metadata URL is available at `https://<your Pactflow host>/auth/saml/metadata`.

+## Configuring multiple SAML providers

+In Pactflow 1.7.0 and later, multiple SAML providers may be configured.
+To configure a second SAML provider, create another set of the [SAML environment variables](/docs/on-premises/environment-variables#saml-authentication) with the prefix `PACTFLOW_SAML_2_` (and `PACTFLOW_SAML_3_` for the third, etc).
+The `PACTFLOW_SAML_ISSUER` does not need to be specified again, as it is shared between all SAML providers.

+The callback path for the second provider is `/auth/saml/2/callback`, and for the third `/auth/saml/3/callback` etc. The path for the metadata for subsequent SAML providers will be `/auth/saml/2/metadata`, `/auth/saml/3/metadata` etc.

 ## Configuring Azure Active Directory